-We promote the company-wide sustainable use of raw materials across the entire lifecycle of our products, from procurement through production, end use, and product disposal.
+We promote the company-wide sustainable use of raw materials across the entire lifecycle of our products, from raw materials procurement through production, end use, and product disposal.

-LIXIL launched its first Cradle to Cradle Certified ® products for the GROHE brand to advance circular manufacturing.
-Four of its products have been certified Gold for satisfying the five Cradle to Cradle criteria: material health, material reutilization, renewable energy & carbon management, water stewardship, and social fairness.
+Four products have been certified Gold for satisfying the five Cradle to Cradle international criteria: material health, material reutilization, renewable energy & carbon management, water stewardship, and social fairness.
 With waste recycling rates of 99% and a use of brass with recycling proportions of up to 80%, LIXIL’s GROHE brand has incrementally approached a circular economy for years.

 Some LIXIL kitchen faucets are designed so that just the spout portion can be replaced with one that has a built-in water purifier.
 This helps reduce waste when the faucet reaches end-of-life.

 It does not require any large-scale construction, so it can be installed in as a little as one day* and easily withdrawn, thus making it easier to provide toilet facilities at distribution centers and other locations.
 It can help reduce the amount of resources and energy used and the amount of waste generated across a product life cycle by providing toilet spaces that can be easily installed in and removed from various different locations through rental and lease agreements.

 * Preparatory construction to install water and wastewater lines and electrical wiring may be required separately.